 Neither I had anything against it.
-It is true, however, that I had this bunch of opinions lingering in my head, from those with whom I grew up.
+It is true, however, that I had this bunch of opinions lingering in my head, from those I grew up with.

 Up until my 29 years of age.

 In that moment, I had begun my second job in The Netherlands.
-I had been there for one year already.
-The company was filled with French-speaking folks.
+My department was filled with French-speaking folks.

 There in a big shelf, he had a bunch of language courses, all from the same publisher.
 Russian, Dutch, German, English…